vishnudevtj/vishnudevtj.github.io/_posts/2017-09-25-backdoor-2017-imagerev-250.md

     709e80c88487a2411e1ee4dfb9f22a861492d20c4765150c0c794abd70f8147c709e80c88487a2 ......

-and the text file containing the encrypted data .

 First I tried to Reverse the Code and it was booting , Got some ideas about the script that it takes the tuple of the pixel values and convert it to a hash of 64 length